Bernina Express scenic train

 2. For a seat on the observation car, choose a route with the Bernina Express symbol.

-4. You only have to pay for your seat reservation(s).
-You'll receive the reservations by email.
+4. You only have to pay for your seat reservation(s) and you can print your reservation(s) at home.

 At the train station